Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

 The flavor and texture of Panzanella salad are impressed in my memory like a Proustian madeleine, as this has always been my favorite summer salad growing up, and it's still associated with a feeling of freedom, safety, and happiness.

-Two days old stale bread soaked in water and vinegar absorbs the tomato and onion juices and flavors like a sponge.
+Crusty or stale bread soaked in water and vinegar absorbs the tomato and onion juices and flavors like a sponge becoming incredibly tasty.

-The flavorful soft stale bread, combined with crisp cucumber, meaty tomatoes, tangy red onion, and fruity extra virgin olive oil, creates a palette of textures and flavors that are irresistible.
-And all that with very basic, everyday ingredients.
+This tasty bread, combined with crisp cucumber, meaty tomatoes, tangy red onion, and fruity extra virgin olive oil, creates an irresistible palette of textures and flavors.
+And all that with very basic, fresh, everyday ingredients.

 Panzanella was and still is a simple and humble salad, created from the need of rural farmers to use what was available at home without spending a penny.